modrzejewski/beyond-rpa/README.md

 the coupled-cluster formulation of the random-phase approximation (RPA) with a series of corrections derived from the expectation value of the Hamiltonian.
-While this software can be applied to any system, the algorithms and numerical thresholds have been adjusted for a numerically-stable calculation of 100s or 1000s of small energy terms which contribute to the many-body expansion of the crystal lattice energy:
+While this software can be applied to any system, the algorithms and numerical thresholds have been adjusted for a numerically-stable calculation of 100s or 1000s of small energy terms which appear in the many-body expansion of the crystal lattice energy:
 * two-body noncovalent interaction energies,
 * nonadditive energies of molecular trimers,